cmigz/today-i-learned/flexbox/flex-basics.md

 #### Flex-End

 I'm sure you're noticing some patterns by now.
-Much like flex-start, flex-end will float the children elements to the end of the axis.
-Since the flex-direction is the row that puts our little red buddies all the way to the right.
+Much like `flex-start`, `flex-end` will float the children elements to the end of the axis.
+Since the `flex-direction` is the row that puts our little red buddies all the way to the right.

 ```css
 .parent {